Blue Andalusian: History

 There is little information on the early history of the Andalusian.
 Blue chickens from Andalusia were imported to England no later than 1851.
 The creation of the "international" type of Andalusian, with blue-laced plumage, is attributed to the English, whether in Andalusia or in Britain.
-Two breeders in particular are thought to have started this process, which took many years: one named Coles, from Fareham, Hampshire, and a certain John Taylor of Shepherd's Bush, in west London.
-Another claimant was Augusta Legge who was the countess of Dartmouth.
-Andalusians were shown at Baker Street, London, in January 1853; they were not included in the original Standard of Excellence in 1865.
+Two breeders in particular are thought to have started this process, which took many years: one named Coles, from Fareham in Hampshire, and a certain John Taylor of Shepherd's Bush in west London.
+Andalusians were shown at Baker Street in January 1853; the breed was not included in the original Standard of Excellence of William Bernhard Tegetmeier in 1865.

-Andalusians reached the United States in about 1850–1855, and were included in the first edition of the Standard of Perfection of the American Poultry Association in 1874.
-The breed arrived in South America in 1870, and was first shown in Germany in the same year.
-A bantam was created in the 1880s.
+The birds reached the United States in the 1850s, and were included in the first edition of the Standard of Perfection of the American Poultry Association in 1874.
+The breed arrived in South America in 1870, and reached Germany in 1872.
+A bantam was created in the 1880s by Augusta Legge, countess of Dartmouth.

+The Andaluza Azul was officially recognised by the Ministerio de Agricultura, Pesca y Alimentación, the Spanish ministry of agriculture, in 2007.
+A breed association – the Asociación Española de Criadores de Gallinas de Raza Andaluza Azul – was recognised by the Junta de Andalucía in 2015 as the official representative of the breed, and a breed standard and breeding programme were approved in the following year.

+The conservation status of the Andalusian was listed by the Food and Agriculture Organization of the United Nations in 2007 as "at risk".
+In 2009 the total number of the birds in Spain was estimated at 10,000.
+In 2025 the world-wide population was estimated to consist of 623 birds in six countries, of which only three reported population data; its conservation status in those countries was "at risk", while in Germany it was in category 1, extrem gefährdet ('extremely endangered'), on the Rote Liste of the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen and in the United Kingdom was listed by the Rare Breeds Survival Trust as "priority".